Taipei with Kids in 2024: Ideas from a Local Family

 We also like the large area of LGBT-friendly bars behind Red House (a Japanese era landmark that is also interesting), especially the small Thai restaurant near the entrance, because there aren’t many places in Taipei with patios.
 They don’t mind kids, but there might be people smoking and drinking around you.

 The Red House Weekend Craft and Design Market in Ximending is great for finding cute souvenirs!
-Ximending’s Modern Toilet (poo-themed) restaurant closed during COVID, but the Shilin one is still open (see below).
+Ximending’s Modern Toilet (poo-themed) restaurant closed for over three years due to COVID but finally reopened in 2024.

 Access: Ximen MRT (exit 6 for the main Ximen shopping area, exit 1 for Red House)